Nura Hussain: Career in Film

 Hussain entered the film industry in 1997 with his debut role in Zarge, where he played the character “Ya Sayyadi.”
 His performance earned him respect and recognition, leading to more roles.
 Inspired by the film Kara da Kiyashi, he joined Tauraruwa Drama Group and was later invited by producer Auwalu Muhammad Sabo to act in Sarauniya, alongside the late actress Hauwa Ali Dodo.

 He has since featured in and produced numerous films, including Bayajidda, Zarge, Sangaya, Linzami da Wuta, Farin Wata, Lokaci, Da Kishiyar Gida, Halin Mutum Jarin Sa and Tsakaninmu.

 He owns a production company called N.H.
 Production, through which he has produced over 200 films.
 After a brief hiatus, he returned to the industry and continues to contribute.

 Controversy

-On 14 October 2025, Nura Hussain became a subject of public attention following a petition filed against him with the Kano State Police Command by his former friend, Zubairu Dalhatu Malami over alleged defamation and threats to his life.
+On 14 October 2025, Nura Hussain became a subject of public attention following a petition filed against him with the Kano State Police Command by his close associate, Zubairu Dalhatu Malami over alleged defamation and threats to his life.

+Hussain was arrested on charges of defamatory and threatening acts allegedly committed between 2018 and 2025.
+He was involved in the circulation of false statements designed to tarnish the image of his accuser to his family members, business partners, and associates.
+He was also accused of spreading the same through Facebook and Instagram posts, as well as direct WhatsApp messages, one of which, he claimed, threatened to destroy Mr. Malami's life and wealth.